cmu-db/noisepage/script/testing/artifact_stats/README.md

 `metrics` - The metrics collected during the execution of the collector.

-`build_path` - The path to where the build will exist.
-This is used to create the directory.

 ### Methods
 `__init__(is_debug)` - Initialize the class.

 > args:
 >> `is_debug`: sets the `is_debug` property for the collector.

 `setup()` - This will run any steps that are needed to execute prior to the metric collection.
-By default it creates the `build_path` directory.

 `run_collector()` - This will perform the setps needed to capture the artifact stats for the collector.
 This returns an exit code for the script.
 If everything succeeded return `0`.

 `teardown()` - This will cleanup anything that was created or run during the `setup` or `run_collector` functions.
-By default this will delete the `build_path` directory.

 `get_metrics()` - This will return the metrics dict.
 This is used by the `run_artifact_stats.py` script to aggregate the metrics from each collector.
-In most cases this function does not need to be overwritten.
+In most cases this function should not be overwritten.